 “I’m sorry to my current and past colleagues for my destructive behaviours and toxicity,” he said on Twitter.

 “I was always pretending to be a better person than I was.
 I’m going to stop taking up space and go to work on bettering myself as a man, a friend, colleague, family and community member.”

 Some of Campeau’s Twitter followers praised him for coming clean.
 But his wife cut them off.

-“I don’t think I should take up more space,” he responded in an email.
+“I don’t think I should take up more space,” he responded in an email to APTN News.
 “I am seeing counsellors and meeting with elders regularly.

 “I’m so sorry to those I’ve harmed and hope to help relieve some of the pain I caused when I learn how to.”

-Thistle deactivated his @michifman account after being accused of making unflattering comments when his best-selling book From the Ashes, a memoir about overcoming addiction and homelessness, lost a major award.
+Thistle deactivated his @michifman account after being accused of making unflattering comments when his best-selling book From the Ashes, a memoir about overcoming addiction and homelessness, didn’t win a major award.

 The Métis-Cree author and assistant professor of Métis studies at York University in Toronto, is no longer with the Facebook show, which has been chalked up to a busy schedule.

-“There’s obviously more to this,” Alaya McIvor, an advocate for female and two-spirited victims of violence in Winnipeg, said of Campeau’s appeal.
+“There’s obviously more to this,” said Alaya McIvor, an advocate for female and two-spirited victims of violence in Winnipeg, of Campeau’s online confession.

 “Probably (alleged) victims came forward and messaged the individuals saying that they’re going to go forward with allegations.”